christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 Wazuh provides MITRE ATT&CK context for supported detections.

-This allows an analyst to move from:
+This allows the analyst to move from:

 ```text
 What happened?